go-swagger/go-swagger/docs/generate/cli.md

                                                                                   --with-flatten=expand)
           --with-flatten=[minimal|full|expand|verbose|noverbose|remove-unused]    flattens all $ref's in spec prior to generation (default: minimal, verbose)
+          --with-custom-formatter                                                 use faster custom contributed go import processing instead of the standard one

     Options for model generation:
       -m, --model-package=                                                        the package to save the models (default: models)